Grow your data, grow your business: Eight ways analytics drive business outcomes

 If you think you need to hire more marketers, or you need to change your product offering, you first need to consult the data.
 Making blind decisions never benefits anyone, and a focus on data analytics will help you make a case for building a plan for change within the organization.
 If specific business outcomes are at stake, utilizing data may be what you need to convince your team to embrace another tactic.

 Better meet customer demands

 As mentioned above, real-time actionable data can give you immediate insight into problem areas.
 One that many companies are always looking to improve on is meeting customer demands.
-The right data can reveal how long it takes for a representative to handle a customer problem, the status of order fulfillment and delivery processes, and many other customer service related data analytics.
+The right data can reveal how long it takes for a representative to handle a customer problem, the status of order fulfilment and delivery processes, and many other customer service-related data analytics.
 There may be a lot you want to change in this category, so always start with the highest priority issues and work your way down.

 Expertly manage costs

 How much money is turnover costing you?
 Do you know if your inventory holding costs are rising?
 Is every piece of technology producing an acceptable ROI?
 Data analytics gives you a glimpse into how you can meet your business objectives in a much leaner way.
 You can cut equipment, products, and processes that don’t work while optimizing what does.
 Managing costs may be one of the most crucial results of monitoring data, so always having your eye on what is happening in real-time is essential.